Link identifier #identifier__137644-1Master of Arts in International Studies (CL. 52 – D.M. 270/04)

 - Academic requirements

 Please, note that the minimum requirement for admission to any master’s program is a BA or BSc degree (or equivalent) with a satisfactory GPA or final grade from a certified University or equivalent institution of higher learning.
-This means that students with an Italian BA must have a minimum comprehensive final grade of 101/110 by Italian academic standards.
+This means that students with an Italian BA must have a minimum comprehensive final grade of 101/110 by Italian academic standard.
 Students with a foreign degree must have a comprehensive and comparable final GPA.

 MAIS Specific Requirements